Yuan Shikai coinage: Background and creation

-In response to the widespread circulation of foreign silver coins in imperial China throughout the 19th century, the domestic production of silver yuan coins, often referred to as dragon dollars, was authorized by Liangguang Viceroy Zhang Zhidong.
-The first entered production in Guangdong in 1889.
-These were the first machine-produced silver coins minted on a mass scale in China, although these failed to out-compete foreign silver.
-After decades of debate between the silver and gold standards, as well as competition between the yuan and tael weights, the government adopted the silver yuan as the base unit of currency in 1910.
+In response to the increasingly widespread circulation of foreign silver coins in imperial China during the 19th century, the domestic production of silver yuan coins, often referred to as dragon dollars, was authorized by Liangguang Viceroy Zhang Zhidong.
+They began to be made in Guangdong in 1889.
+These were the first machine-made silver coins minted on a mass scale in China, but failed to out-compete foreign silver.
+Economic policy was debated over the following decades: proponents argued between the silver and gold standards, and whether the currency should be based on the yuan or the tael weights.
+The national government officially adopted the silver yuan as the base unit of currency in 1910.
+New imperial silver dollars began to be produced the following year in limited quantities.

 Following the 1911 Revolution and the collapse of the Qing dynasty, the yuan was reaffirmed as the base unit of currency by the Beiyang government in 1913.
 The central mint in Tianjin had been rendered inoperable during the revolution, limiting the republic's early currency to already existing stockpiles of dragon dollars and various provincial issues.
 By early 1914, the Ministry of Finance had reopened the central mint, and restarted production of coinage with the old dragon dollar design.
-Two silver dollars, featuring president Sun Yat-sen and vice president Li Yuanhong, were produced in 1912, mainly serving as commemorative coins with limited actual circulation.
-In 1914, the Legal Tender Act (國幣條例 (Guóbì tiáolì)) mandated the production of domestic silver coinage in order to replace foreign coinage.
+Two silver dollar designs, featuring President Sun Yat-sen (the memento dollar) and Vice President Li Yuanhong, were created in 1912.
+These mainly served as commemorative coins with limited circulation.

+In 1914, the Legal Tender Act (國幣條例 (Guóbì tiáolì)) mandated the minting of domestic silver coinage in order to replace foreign coinage.
+Silver ingots, the Spanish dollar, and later its successor the Mexican peso had been used as the main forms of silver currency in the preceding century.
+Unlike prior Qing regulations, the new act stipulated that the national government had the sole right to produce coinage, and standardized its composition and weight.

-A centrally-produced silver dollar issue entered production by the end of 1914.
-It featured a portrait of the current president, Yuan Shikai, a former Qing general who served as the head of the Beiyang government of the early Republic of China.
+Centralized production of a new silver dollar issue began by the end of 1914.
+It featured a portrait of the current president, Yuan Shikai, a former Qing general who served as the head of the Beiyang government.
 The coin remained in production after Yuan's tenure as the Hongxian Emperor in 1915–1916 and his death on 6 June 1916.
+Although Yuan was an unpopular figure after his death, the ubiquity and high quality of the coins allowed them to continue serving as the primary silver coinage.